camligorkem/data-sicence-projects/Recommender Systems/README.md

-README.md

-For Project3:
+### Movie Recommender System

+I built and evaluated different recommendation models (KNN, NMF, MF and naive approaches) to predict the ratings of movies.
+MovieLens dataset is used.

-How to run the project_3.ipynb notebook:
+#### Instructions to run the project_3.ipynb notebook

 On Colab:
 - You can directly run the notebook on Colab. you need to download surprise library to the environment first !pip install scikit-surprise.